TidalWavesNode/PIVX/README.md

 systemctl status PIVX #To check the service is running.

-systemctl start PIVX #To start Observer service.
+systemctl start PIVX #To start PIVX service.

-systemctl stop PIVX #To stop Observer service.
+systemctl stop PIVX #To stop PIVXr service.

-systemctl is-enabled Observer #To check whether PIVX service is enabled on boot or not.
+systemctl is-enabled PIVX #To check whether PIVX service is enabled on boot or not.

 ***
 # Donations